Franklin Park

 A Living Legacy

-Today, Franklin Park remains a vital green space for the surrounding neighborhoods of Roxbury, Dorchester, and Jamaica Plain.
+Today, Franklin Park provides a green space for the neighborhoods of Roxbury, Dorchester, and Jamaica Plain.
+It offers a peaceful natural escape within Boston's urban boundaries while meeting diverse recreational needs for residents.

 All Features & Facilities